Current e-Waste Regulations in the US and Other Developed Countries

 E-Waste Regulation in Europe

 Waste Electrical and Electronic Equipment Directive (WEEE) issued by the European Community on E-Waste along with the Restriction of Hazardous Substances Directive in 2003, regulates the collection, recycling and disposal of electronic and electrical equipment.
 The Directives are 2002/96/EC and 2002/95/EC.
-WEEE makes it mandatory for the producers to dispose off the Electronic Waste.
+WEEE makes it mandatory for the producers to dispose off the e-waste.
 Unlike the USA which does not have such a strict policy, the companies must do so in an environment friendly way and cannot export all the electronic junk to Africa, India or China which is the general way of the industry.

 WEEE Provision